Need to know

-All of the commercial oat milks we looked at (other than one chocolate flavoured variety) did not contain added sugar.
+All of the commercial oat milks we looked at did not contain added sugar (although you can get flavoured varieties that do).
 That said, oat milk is a naturally sweet drink – it contains up to double the carbohydrates of cow's milk – which some people might find appealing.

 Choosing oat milk

 If you're considering oat milk as a replacement for cow's milk, and not just as a tasty drink, these are our top tips.

 - Don't use it as a complete cow's milk substitute for children under five years of age – it's not as nutritious.

 - Avoid it if you're gluten intolerant – it's not gluten-free.

 - Choose a product that's calcium-fortified.
 Check the nutrition information panel for products with 120mg calcium per 100mL (the same amount that's in reduced-fat cow's milk).

 - If you're lactose intolerant, allergic to dairy milk, or follow a vegan diet, consult with an APD to ensure you're making the right choice of milk substitute.